 The Aadhaar project engages in a balancing exercise between the individual’s right to privacy and the state’s right to intrude upon that privacy but ultimately comes out heavily in favor of the latter.
 While the idea of a data protection Act appears to be based upon ensuring a fair and meaningful exercise of the right to privacy, this cannot be achieved unless the unjustifiable privacy incursions of Aadhaar are adequately dealt with.
 The Bill includes several exceptions to the requirement of consent for the processing of data, some of which pertain, inter alia, to the provision of welfare benefits and not merely state security exemptions (Section 42) or prosecution of offenses.
 This would bolster the functioning of Aadhaar to such an extent as to abrogate a (vulnerable) data subject’s expectation of privacy.

 Sections 13 and 19 of the draft Bill are particularly relevant in this regard.
 While Section 13 allows for the processing of personal data even without consent for the exercise of “any function, for the delivery of services or benefits or issuance of certificates”, Section 19(b) in a similar vein allows for the processing of sensitive personal data (which includes biometric data) if it is “strictly necessary for… any function of the State authorized by law for the provision.
 The use of such broad and sweeping terms is reminiscent of the broad and sweeping ideals of any service or benefit to the data principal”.
 Similarly, Section 17 allows the Data Protection Authority (DPA) to process data for “reasonable purposes”, which as per the accompanying illustrative list includes such uses as credit scoring and debt recovery which could be easily taken from the Aadhaar database which, even after the judgment, intrude into multiple areas of everyday life.
+Hence, it is always advisable to know what must you must know before filing for bankruptcy as it can help you to overcome from being an insolvent.
+These are some of the things out of what should I know about bankruptcy.
 This merely strengthens a DPA that is already tasked with far too excessive levels of powers.
 By providing this increased scope for data interference and exceptions from being governed from the personal right to privacy, there is an increased scope of arbitrary action.
 Even in the presence of remedies to the same, there will still inevitably be a number of data privacy casualties as a product of this nearly unlimited power.